open-contracting/standard/standard/docs/en/schema/merging.md

 ##### Identifier merge

-This case is encountered if the above conditions weren't met.
+This case is encountered if the above conditions aren't met.
 If the array is empty in **input**, do nothing.
 For each object within the array in **input**:

 * For a compiled release:
   * If there is an object in the array in **output** with the same `id` value as the object in **input**, merge the matching objects in **input** and **output** according to the merge routine